All puppies are guaranteed for life against the following:

 WE DO ACCEPT CREDIT CARDS

-Riblet and Stitches litter will be ready to go next weekend!
+Riblet and Stitches litter are ready to go!

 Pictures are usually updated weekly!